Knox Grammar School: History

+Headmasters

+The first Headmaster of Knox was Neil MacNeil, a Rhodes scholar from Victoria.
+During his time as Headmaster, Knox grew in academic achievement and the campus and facilities were expanded.
+MacNeil guided Knox through the Great Depression which started during the initial founding years of the school.
+When the school opened, only 28 students attended Knox, by the end of Neil MacNeil's time as Headmaster in 1939, the amount of students had risen to over 300.

 In 1939, William Bryden FRSE (1904–1992) took over the role of headmaster.
 As World War II broke out, around 370 Old Knox Grammarians served in the armed forces.
 53 of them lost their lives and are now commemorated in the John Williams Memorial Hall, the School Chapel, the Old Students' War Memorial, and the original Science Building.
 The school's Pipe Band was established during Bryden's period as headmaster.

 John Mill Couper, a Scot, became headmaster in 1953.
 Couper focused on broadening the School's education, with attention to music and art, however, problems culminated in Couper's departure from a divided Knox in 1955.

+Dr John Couper succeed Bryden as the third Headmaster of Knox.
+Couper built on the school's concept of education, paying attention to the performing arts and creative arts of the school.
+During his time as headmaster, Dr. Couper was able to develop the house system into what it is seen as today.

 T. Ross McKenzie, former head of Brisbane Boys' College, replaced Couper.

-The school's fifth headmaster, Ian Paterson, initiated further developments including a substantial building program.
+Dr. Ian Paterson was the fifth headmaster of Knox Grammar School and has been the longest serving headmaster to date.
+During his time as headmaster he made many changes to the school including a new buildings: the Reid Industrial Arts Building, the Lawson Sports Centre, and the Music Centre.
+This greatly changed the school building it into what it is today.

+Paterson improved the Creative Arts and Performing Arts areas of the school with the introduction of specialist teachers.
+He started outdoor education programs.
 During this period three teachers sexually abused students; these teachers were later convicted and it has been alleged that other teachers abused students.
 In 2015 Paterson told the Royal Commission into Institutional Responses to Child Sexual Abuse that he had failed to protect students from abuse.

-In 2018, Scott James, who was formerly the deputy headmaster became Knox's eighth headmaster, replacing John Weeks.
+In 2018, Scott James, who was formerly the deputy headmaster, became Knox's eighth headmaster, succeeding John Weeks.